 Income Tax Planning

-Let’s be clear that we sometimes focus on the RRSP deadline but your income tax deadline is actually April 30.
+Let’s be clear that we sometimes focus on the RRSP deadline but your income tax deadline is April 30.

 Step 1 – Gather all your forms